DEA(LOCAL) - COMPENSATION AND BENEFITS: SALARIES, WAGES, AND STIPENDS

 Classification of Positions

-The Executive Director or designee shall determine the classification of positions or employees as "exempt" or "nonexempt" for purposes of payment of overtime in compliance with the Fair Labor Standards Act (FLSA).
+The Executive Director or designee shall determine the classification of positions or employees as "exempt" or "nonexempt" for purposes of payment of overtime in compliance with the Fair Labor Standards Act.

 An employee who believes deductions have been made from his or her salary in violation of this policy should bring the matter to the ESC's attention, through the ESC's complaint policy [see DGBA].
 If improper deductions are confirmed, the ESC will reimburse the employee and take steps to ensure future compliance with the FLSA.

 Nonexempt employees may be compensated on an hourly basis or on a salary basis.
 Employees who are paid on an hourly basis shall be compensated for all hours worked.
-An employee who is paid on a salary basis is paid for a 40-hour workweek and does not earn additional pay unless the employee works more than 40 hours.
+Employees who are paid on a salary basis are paid for a 40-hour workweek and do not earn additional pay unless the employee works more than 40 hours.

 A nonexempt employee shall have the approval of his or her supervisor before working overtime.
-An employee who works overtime without prior approval is subject to discipline but shall be compensated in accordance with the FLSA.
+An employee who works overtime without prior approval is subject to discipline but shall be compensated in accordance with the Fair Labor Standards Act.

 Compensation for overtime hours shall be awarded at one and a half times the employee's regular rate of pay or by time and a half earned in compensatory time.
 The employee shall be informed in advance if overtime hours will accrue compensatory time rather than pay.
 Compensatory time earned by nonexempt employees may not accumulate beyond a maximum of 60 hours.
 If an employee has a balance of more than 60 hours of overtime, the employee will be required to take compensatory time or, at the ESC's option, will receive overtime pay.